 The Project’s Focus

 Your students will benefit from engaging in activities and opportunities to learn and contribute in a more meaningful way.
-We currently have 12 projects from creating marketing materials, strategic plan, managing spreadsheets to developing Urban Beautification projects and conducting surveys.
+We currently have 12 projects from creating marketing materials, developing a strategic plan, community development, supply chain management, creating spreadsheets to developing Urban Community Beautification projects (Murals & Artworks) and conducting surveys.
 Students also will have an opportunity not just to supervise their own projects but also to become leaders and officers of a real functioning non-profit organization.
 Can you imagine your students entering the job markets out of college and being able to say that their experience with Global Paint have provided them the confidence and personal experience to locate a specific industry?
 Can you imagine your students applying for a job or internship and being able to show the interviewer how they developed a successful project or how they managed a community project?

 The deliverables that we hope to receive from the project.

-The Group must be consisted of 3-7 Post-graduate students who are typically in the last semester of their degree programs.
-Students can come with a variety of professional and educational backgrounds.
-They can be seasoned professionals with years of work experience in private and public organizations, recent college graduates committed to public service, and mid-career professionals who want to advance or shift their career paths.
+The Group must be consisted of 4-10 students who can come with a variety of professional and educational backgrounds.
+They can be high-school, college students and seasoned professionals with years of work experience in private and public organizations, recent college graduates committed to public service, and mid-career professionals who want to advance or shift their career paths.

 The Projects and the needs for the Groups: